aptible/support/source/topics/paas/what-databases-does-aptible-support.md

 * MySQL
 * CouchDB
 * Elasticsearch
+* RabbitMQ

 Databases can be provisioned either from the Dashboard or Aptible CLI.
-To provision a database from Dashboard, simply click on the 'Databases' tab on the top navigation and then click the 'Create Database' button.
+To provision a database the Dashboard, navigate to your desired environment, select "Databases", then "Create Database.""

 To provision a database using Aptible CLI, use the `aptible db:create` command: